TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

    "2x your native gravity", "everything feels like it weighs double as normal (even your body, clothes, tools, etc).

    - **Short burst**: although discomforting, negligible for most people.
-   - **Long period**: Gain the ``Hindered by High-G (Moderate)`` Condition, and lose 1 HP immediately and 1 HP for every hour of continuous exposure."
+   - **Long period**: Gain the ``Hindered by High-G (Mild)`` Condition, and regain it or increase its severity for every hour of continuous exposure."
    "3x your native gravity", "- **Short burst**: make a :hoverxref:`high-G burst check <highgburstcheck>`.
-   - **Long period**: Gain the ``Restrained by High-G (Severe)`` Condition.
-Lose 2 HP immediately and 2 HP for every hour of continuous exposure."
+   - **Long period**: Gain the ``Restrained by High-G (Moderate)`` Condition, and regain it or increase its severity for every hour of continuous exposure."
-   "4x your native gravity", "- **Short burst**: Lose 1 HP.
-Make a :hoverxref:`high-G burst check <highgburstcheck>`.
+   "4x your native gravity", "- **Short burst**: Make a :hoverxref:`high-G burst check <highgburstcheck>`.
    - **Long period**: You cannot move (maybe a little bit if you make extreme effort, otherwise you are prostrate in place).
-Lose 3 HP immediately and 3 HP for every hour of continuous exposure."
+Gain the ``Restrained by High-G (Severe)`` Condition, and regain it or increase its severity for every hour of continuous exposure."
-   "5x your native gravity", "- **Short burst**: Lose 3 HP.
-Make a :hoverxref:`high-G burst check <highgburstcheck>`.
+   "5x your native gravity", "- **Short burst**: Make a :hoverxref:`high-G burst check <highgburstcheck>`.
    - **Long period**: You cannot move ― you are prostrate in place and in severe pain.
-Lose 4 HP Immediately and 4 HP for every hour of continuous exposure."
+Gain the ``Restrained by High-G (Severe)`` Condition, and regain it or increase its severity for every hour of continuous exposure."
-   "10x your native gravity, or more", "- **Short burst**: Lose 5 HP.
-Make a :hoverxref:`high-G burst check <highgburstcheck>`.
+   "10x your native gravity, or more", "- **Short burst**: Make a :hoverxref:`high-G burst check <highgburstcheck>`.
    - **Long period**: You cannot move ― you are prostrate in place and in severe pain.
-Lose 5 HP Immediately and 5 HP for every hour of continuous exposure."
+Gain the ``Restrained by High-G (Severe)`` Condition, and regain it or increase its severity for every hour of continuous exposure."

 .. _highgburstcheck: